wisecash/wisecash-support/_posts/2000-01-01-applying-tagging-and-filtering.md

 Only the transactions tagged with a least one tag will be kept in the calculation:

-{% include animation.html file="9rB7SyVPpG-chart-filtering.gif" %}
+TODO: screenshot ex: include animation.html file="9rB7SyVPpG-chart-filtering.gif"